fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices-part-2.md

 tags: distributed-systems
 ---

-The first part of this series [Consistency with microservices][article-part-1] uncovered pitfalls with simple message delivering patterns and its associated guarantees.
+The first part of this series [Consistency with microservices][article-part-1] uncovered pitfalls with message delivering patterns and its associated guarantees.

-This part will cover more complex approaches that provide stronger guarantees.
+This part will cover more complex strategies that provide stronger guarantees.

 # Dual-writes